Verizon subscriber addition beats estimates on Disney+ boost

-(Reuters) - Verizon Communications Inc on Thursday added more monthly mobile phone subscribers than expected as it benefited from including the Disney+ streaming service with some of its plans.
+(Reuters) - Verizon Communications Inc (VZ.N) on Thursday added more monthly mobile phone subscribers than expected as it benefited from including the Disney+ streaming service with some of its plans.

 The largest U.S. wireless carrier by subscribers has cut prices and made its offerings more attractive by bundling services such as Apple Music to battle intense competition in the industry.